-The Governing Body is made up of nine people who represent different aspects of our school life: school staff, the head teacher, family members, members of the wider community, and representatives of the Local Authority Lancashire County Council.
+The Governing Body is made up of seven people who represent different aspects of our school life: school staff, the head teacher, family members, members of the wider community, and representatives of the Local Authority Lancashire County Council.

 The full Governing Body meets once a term and its role is to ensure the smooth running of the school.
 The Governor’s Handbook, which offers guidance on the role of the school governor, is available on the gov.uk website.